Extracts from a khutbah delivered by Sayyidi Habib Umar bin Hafiz in Masjid al-Rawdah, Tarim, 7thMuharram 1436 / 31st October 2014

 Musa said: “No!
 My Lord is with me and He will guide me!”

 Whoever wishes to abase those whom Allah has honoured will be abased, but whoever wishes to honour those whom Allah has honoured will himself be honoured.

 When Sayyiduna al-Husayn was martyred, it was not he that was abased, but rather those that killed him.
 He attained the greatest honour from his Lord.
 His son, Ali Zayn al-‘Abidin, lived on to be the father of thousands of great imams.
 There is no honour in commemorating his martyrdom in a way that contravenes his way, the way of his father and the way of his grandfather ﷺ.

 Whoever is killed for the sake of Allah will gain honour.
 Whoever is killed for the sake of something contemptible such as power, wealth and status, will be abased.

-Through obedience to Allah, the slave honours himself.
-Through disobedience to Allah, the slave dishonours himself.
+Through obedience to Allah, we honour ourselves.
+Through disobedience to Allah, we dishonour ourselves.